 Throughout the site, reconstructed walls, stairs, windows, and columns give visitors a sense of what the palace may have looked like so many centuries ago.

 While his actions at Knossos may have been controversial to some, it sure helps those of us without an archaeology degree gain a better appreciation for the place.

-After wandering Knossos for a while, we grabbed the bus back into the city.
-There was just enough time for one last Cretan meal before I left for the airport.
+After wandering Knossos for a while, we grab the bus back into the city.
+There is just enough time for one last Cretan meal before I leave for the airport.

 Did We Make the Right Decision?

 Over dinner, we realize our lack of initial planning turned out to be a solid strategy.
 I’m a natural planner (it’s what I do for a living), so it was a struggle for me to leave Crete to work itself out upon arrival.

 Yes, I know other travelers do this all the time.
 But the fact that it worked out so perfectly has inspired me to consider a more relaxed approach to travel planning going forward.

 Big thanks to Shannon for joining me again for half of this summer’s trip.
 She’s now been on all 6 of my month-long summer trips since I first added them to the travel roster in 2009.

 Not everyone can keep up with my high-octane style of travel (or would want to for that matter!).
 But she never complains.
 Not when we attempt to see an entirely new country in an afternoon (most recently, Lithuania), or bounce from one hotel to another, night after night.